Tilling in the Vegetable Garden: Do’s & Don’ts

-On the Show & Tell segment this week, the guys talk about their squash plants that have been surprisingly successful during the summer heat.
+On the show and tell segment this week, the guys talk about their squash plants that have been surprisingly successful during the summer heat.
 Travis mentions that he has two varieties currently growing — Tempest and Patty Pan.
 He’s been giving lots of attention to these plants to manage the squash bug population.
 He’s also been applying fungicides twice a week to deal with the excessive rainfall they’ve been having.
 He alternates between Liquid Copper and Complete Disease Control applications.

-On the Q&A segment, they answer questions about shade cloth and spraying corn.
+On the question and answer segment, the guys answer questions about shade cloth and spraying corn.
 They mention that they personally don’t use shade cloth, but instead only grow during certain weather windows where success is more likely.
 When spraying corn for earworms, they prefer to spray the entire plant when possible.